Feb

 • alkylator-based chemoimmunotherapy

-• favored in many centers for patients fit for cytotoxic therapy
+• favored in many centers for fit patients when cytotoxic therapy is appropriate

 • high response rates with multi-year remissions reported in prospective cohorts

-• improved tolerability compared with fludarabine-based combinations, though still immunosuppressive
+• generally better tolerated than fludarabine-based combinations, though still immunosuppressive

-These regimens are selected not to eradicate bulk tumor mass, but to sufficiently suppress the IgM-producing clone so as to reduce pathogenic antibody production over time.18
+These regimens are selected to sufficiently suppress the IgM-producing clone so as to reduce pathogenic antibody production over time.17

 Therapies generally not used in primary CAD

-Glucocorticoids have limited efficacy in CAD and are generally discouraged as routine therapy.
-Responses are uncommon, often incomplete, and may require high doses that expose patients to disproportionate toxicity.20
+Glucocorticoids have limited efficacy in primary CAD and are generally discouraged as routine therapy.
+Although corticosteroids can have broad anti-inflammatory and lympholytic effects, they do not provide reliable, durable control of the IgM-producing clone that drives primary CAD.
+Responses, when they occur, are often incomplete and may require high doses that expose patients to disproportionate toxicity.19

-Aggressive lymphoma regimens (for example, R-CHOP–like therapy) are not part of routine primary CAD management and should be reserved for patients who meet independent criteria for treatment of an overt lymphoma.21
+Aggressive lymphoma regimens (for example, R-CHOP–like therapy) are not part of routine primary CAD management and should be reserved for patients who meet independent criteria for treatment of an overt lymphoma.20

-Therapies designed for plasma cell neoplasms or high-grade malignancies are not standard approaches in primary CAD, where the underlying clone is typically indolent and marrow-based.22
+Therapies designed for plasma cell neoplasms or high-grade hematologic malignancies are also not standard approaches in primary CAD.
+The usual therapeutic target is an indolent IgM-producing lymphoplasmacytic/B-cell clone, not a plasma-cell neoplasm or aggressive lymphoma.21

-This distinction reinforces that clone-directed therapy in CAD is targeted suppression of an indolent marrow clone, not escalation along a hematologic malignancy ladder.23
+This distinction reinforces a central therapeutic principle: clone-directed therapy in CAD is not escalation along a hematologic malignancy ladder.
+It is calibrated suppression of the clone responsible for pathogenic cold agglutinin production.22

 Choosing among clone-directed options